Welcome to ICULTA 2026

 Block B

-UV-LED Water Disinfection: From Innovation to Market (Invited)
+The Evolution of UV-LED Water Disinfection: From Innovation to Market Readiness (Invited)

 UV-C LED Technology in Water Treatment – Are We There Yet?
 (Invited)